 I suppose those versions developed in the centuries before tomatoes arrived in the Old Country and can be attributed to the Arab/Moorish influence; the use of vinegar as a food dates at least as far back as the Roman Empire.
 Like all dishes identified with a national cuisine, gazpacho rose from what was available.
 Nowadays you can find recipes for all kinds of gazpacho variations in much the same way that pesto (usually made with basil) now is sometimes made with cilantro, arugula, mint, or another ingredient (the word pesto means to pound or to crush using a mortar and pestle).

 Telling people ahead of time that a dish is healthy will automatically turn them off.
 So I won’t mention that gazpacho is wildly healthy: wonderfully hydrating on these incredibly hot summer days (110 F/43C expected tomorrow); low-fat (even with the olive oil, which is one of the “good” oils); anti-oxidant rich; anti-osteoporosis rich; anti-prostate-cancer rich; full of healthy cholesterol-lowering compounds; packed with Vitamins C, A, K, and potassium; and is a great dish for weight-loss programs, as it fills you up without adding a lot of calories.
 Nope, I didn’t say any of that.

 This is my version of gazpacho.
-A food processor or similar appliance is vital here.
+A food processor, blender, or similar appliance is vital here.
 Caveat: do not attempt this if you cannot lay your hands on the best-quality, most flavorful tomatoes possible.
 Those pink rocks in the supermarket will not do.